WIAG-ADW-GOE/WIAGweb2/doc/wiag-setup.md

 - create user and give rights to him for the database [explanation here](https://gridscale.io/en/community/tutorials/create-a-mysql-user/):
 	- sudo mysql
 		- CREATE USER 'mydatabaseusername'@'localhost' IDENTIFIED BY 'mypassword';
-		- GRANT ALL PRIVILEGES ON mydatabasename . * TO 'mydatabaseusername'@'localhost';
+  		- GRANT ALL PRIVILEGES ON *.* TO 'mydatabaseusername'@'localhost' WITH GRANT OPTION;
 		- FLUSH PRIVILEGES;
 		- quit